 Step 4: Divide the Segments

 Divide the segment between each pair of whole numbers into equal parts based on the denominator of the fraction.
 Since the denominator is 3, divide each segment into three equal parts.
-These represent thirds (1 3, 2 3, 3 3, etc.).
+Even so, these represent thirds (1 3, 2 3, 3 3, etc. ).

 Step 5: Locate 11 3